MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsPhoneNumberAssignment.md

 This parameter is reserved for internal Microsoft use.

 ### NumberSource
 The source of the phone number.
-Online for phone numbers assigned in Microsoft 365 and OnPremises for phone number assigned in AD on-premises and synchronized into Microsoft 365.
+Online for phone numbers assigned in Microsoft 365 and OnPremises for phone numbers assigned in AD on-premises and synchronized into Microsoft 365.

 ### NumberType
 The type of the phone number.